 Cyber threat investigator sees "major uptick in threats" against federal authorities since Mar-a-Lago FBI search

+Asked if there was a risk of real harm to Supreme Court Justice Brett Kavanagh, after an alleged murder plot was disrupted earlier this year, Robinson said, "Without a shadow of a doubt.
+We're thankful that we were in a strategic location in which we were able to stop anything before it before it happened.
+But absolutely, there was a real threat, yes."

-Since FBI agents executed a search warrant at former President Donald Trump's Mar-a-Lago residence in Florida last month, credible online threats targeting federal authorities have surged.
+Investigators say credible online threats targeting federal authorities have surged since the FBI's search for sensitive government documents at former President Donald Trump's Florida residence last month.

-"We're seeing a major uptick in threats," a cyber threat investigator named Simon, who asked CBS News not to use his last name for security purposes, told CBS News senior investigative correspondent Catherine Herridge.
+"We're seeing a major uptick in threats," said a cyber threat investigator named Simon, who asked CBS News not to use his last name for security purposes.
 "Any public figure is a viable target for these people, and it knows no political affiliation."

 U.S. Marshals say the number of online threats targeting authorities had already been consistently rising since last year, when they saw 4,500 reported threats against federal judges.
 And according to law enforcement, the January 6 Capitol riot in 2021 and the Supreme Court decision on abortion rights this year have also contributed to nationwide tensions.